Robocop

 Set in that future, Detroit has declared bankruptcy and mega-corp Omni Consumer Products (OCP) has stepped in to run the city, and specifically the Police Department.

 The film has the usual cold, callous corporate suits, who care about nothing more than promotion, politics and money of course - ah, the 80s, so honest.
-Into this, OCP wants to clean up old Detroit enough so they can build the new Delta City, and then some of these suits have done deals with criminals to run crime and prostitution in the new city.
-However, they also want to sell some product on the way.
+Into this, OCP wants to clean up old Detroit enough so they can build their new Delta City, and then some of these suits have done deals with criminals to run crime and prostitution in the new city.
+However, they also want to sell some product along the way.

-To that end, enter ED-209, a monstrous robot which when demonstrated for the OCP board, guns down a young exec called Mr. Kinney with almost comedic levels of noise, smoke and blood squibs, after which it’s sponsor (‘Dick Jones’)declares ‘I’m sure it’s just a glitch.’
+To that end, enter ED-209, a monstrous robot which when demonstrated for the OCP board, guns down a young exec called Mr. Kinney with almost comedic levels of noise, smoke and blood squibs after which its sponsor (‘Dick Jones’) declares, “I’m sure it’s just a glitch.”

 It’s relatively obvious who the ‘good guys’ are - it’s Alex Murphy and his partner Lewis - but who is the antagonist, the bad guy?
 Is it Clarence Bodicker and his gang who laugh as they gun Murphy down, blowing his arm off with with cold laughter?
 Is it the B team as they decide - in front of Murphy - to ’lose the left arm’?
+Is it society in general?

 It feels like a real 80s film, even the film grain seems to fit, the blue hue to things, the corruption, the backdrop of the Cold War and potential nuclear annihilation, mixed with big-hair colour saturated news coverage, and insincere sounding adverts, my favourite being the heart centre ("…and remember, we care.").
 If you weren’t around in the 80s, this is one of those films about the then future which tells you as much about the era it was made in.

-In case you cen’t tell then, I’m still have a positive opinion of Robocop, though perhaps for very different reasons than I did a few decades back.
+In case you can’t tell then, I still have a positive opinion of Robocop, though perhaps for very different reasons than I did a few decades back.
 It works as a social commentary of the 80s, but also of action films of the 80s, in both a straight and sarcastic way.
 The film even has Robocop walking on water near the end perhaps in some weird resurrected Jesus motif.
 It’s odd, but it’s there.
 I watched it this time on a BluRay I bought cheap on Amazon.
-I believe there’s a newer one, but it was great to see it on a larger TV in HD, in it’s original aspect ratio, and it was even more impressive than on that CRT 30 years ago.
+I believe there’s a newer one, but it was great to see it on a larger TV in HD and in it’s original aspect ratio, and it was even more impressive than on that CRT 30 years ago.